jeroenvuurens/Portfolio-ADS/README.md

 [Back to Table of Contents](#table-of-contents)
 ## Personal Reflection
-### <a id="p-situation"></a>Situation <!-- omit in toc -->
 When I started with the project, part of the group was already a week in.
 This was due to me joining the group at a later time because there was a participation spot that came free when I started the other minor I was signed in for.
 This wasn't really a problem though, because I could easily catch up with the rest of the group.

-### <a id="p-task"></a>Task <!-- omit in toc -->
-We did have specific roles in some cases.
-Donna, for example, acted as communicator with the minor organisation and external parties.
 I didn't really have such a specific role in the group.
 I did act like a 'back-end engineer' together with Danny.
 Together we did most of the coding for the [convenience library](code/lib/ortho_lib.py) we put together.
 I also already had some experience in machine learning and neural networks, so at times (mostly at the beginning) I could provide some extra information when it was needed.
 We worked in a free form of agile development from week 3 or 4 on, so we divided tasks at the start of the week, and we just carried them out.

 Other tasks I worked on:
 - [A lot of visualization during the project]()